Djsurry/mazeSolver/README.md

 it like solves mazes and stuff

-stole the idea from https://www.youtube.com/watch?v=rop0W4QDOUI also the way they formatted the mazes made it easy so the mazes have to be formatted in the same way.
+stole the idea to solve mazes from https://www.youtube.com/watch?v=rop0W4QDOUI also the way they formatted the mazes made it easy so the mazes have to be formatted in the same way.

 ****WAY TO FORMAT MAZES****